skchakri/ubuntu_dev_setup_bundle/README.md

 **Snap apps not installing?**
 - Some Ubuntu flavors disable snap by default
 - Install .deb versions instead or enable snap first

+**Sway not working?**
+- Ensure you're using a Wayland session (not X11)
+- Some graphics drivers may have compatibility issues
+- Use `WAYLAND_DISPLAY=wayland-1 sway` to test

+**Terminal tools not found after installation?**
+- Run `source ~/.bashrc` or start a new terminal session
+- Check that the tools are in your PATH with `echo $PATH`

 ## 🤝 Contributing